 One of them had the most amazing private airstrip: Hangar on top of a hill, the short 1000 foot steep runway down the hill.
 Gravity helped to gain enough speed to get to minimum take-off speed at the bottom of the hill.
 On landing – the other way around – gravity helped again, this time to slow the plane touching down at the base of the hill, racing up the hill and coming to a stop in front of the hangar.
 Until now I have no idea what would happen if a plane would run out of momentum during the climb up the hill because the hill was definitely too steep for an airplane under propeller power only.

-I finished my flight training, collected flight hours and experience, and ended up buying a 1983 Piper warrior.
-A sales brochure of the warrior was the other item that I should have thrown out but could not, so I can share it here.
+I finished my flight training a few months later, started to collect flight hours and experience, and ended up buying a 1983 Piper warrior.
+A sales brochure of the warrior was one other item that I could have thrown out but fortunately not, so I can share it here.

 At about 4 or 5 hundred hours, I felt able enough to take on bush-flying.
 I got in touch with Jerry, he gave me the exact coordinates of his property which I could plug into my Loran (GPS had been too expensive for me then) and I got on the way.
-I buzzed my friend’s motel first so they could drive up to Jerry and Lucy’s house to pick me up and then continued on to find that bush pilot’s dream runway.
+I buzzed my friend’s motel first so they could drive up to Jerry and Lucy’s house (the very Lucy that eloped with Jerry decades ago) to pick me up and then pressed on to find that bush pilot’s dream runway.
 I was used to runways like Burbank so, a strip consisting of only two narrow rungs in the grass just wide enough for my wheels was quite a change.

 This is also where I learned how to turn around at the end of the runway – in Jerry’s backyard.